ryueran/modern_cpp_excercise/README.md

 1. cmake -DLIBOSMIUM_DIR=/home/muzi/Documents/exer_repo_cpp/libs/libosmium .., be careful, you have to choose your own libosmium path to replace "/home/muzi/Documents/exer_repo_cpp/libs/libosmium"

-2. cmake -DLIBOSMIUM_DIR=/home/muzi/Documents/exer_repo_cpp/libs/libosmium -DLIBMAPNIK_DIR=/home/muzi/Documents/exer_repo_cpp/libs/external/mapnik .., be careful, you have to choose your own libosmium path to replace "/home/muzi/Documents/exer_repo_cpp/libs/external/mapnik/include"
+2. cmake -DLIBOSMIUM_DIR=/home/muzi/Documents/exer_repo_cpp/libs/libosmium -DLIBMAPNIK_DIR=/home/muzi/Documents/exer_repo_cpp/libs/external/mapnik -DMAPNIK_USE_PROJ=ON .., be careful, you have to choose your own libosmium path to replace "/home/muzi/Documents/exer_repo_cpp/libs/external/mapnik/include"

+3. Solve the struct conflict by changing the libproj version to 7.2.1 in /usr/local/